 Watch the Bill

-One of the best (and maybe fastest) ways to determine if you’re using more water than expected is to keep track of your water usage via utility bills.
+One of the best (and maybe fastest) ways to determine if you’re using more water than expected is to keep track of your water usage via utility bills in Hamilton, your water bill may be on the same bill as your hydro bill.
 You may not notice small, incremental amounts from month to month but if you’re looking at this month from last year – or even two years ago – and comparing it to the current month’s amount you might find a large difference.
 Watch for a rise in cost as your water bill shouldn’t be noticeably higher if your home needs haven’t changed.

 Check the Meter